Skip to Content

 Nebelung cats

 The Nebelung cat is a distinctive breed revered for its luxurious blue-grey coat and vivid green eyes.
 A creature of serene demeanor, it emanates grace akin to its Russian Blue ancestors.
 This medium-sized feline embraces a reserved nature, often displaying loyalty to a select few.
 The breed’s physical characteristics include a long, slender body and a dense, silky fur, requiring regular grooming.
 Enigmatic and gentle, the Nebelung thrives in tranquil environments and forms profound bonds with its human companions.
-As an omnivore, its dietary needs are similar to other domestic cats.
+As an omnivore, its dietary needs are similar to those of other domestic cats.
 Notably not listed as a conservation concern, this breed’s status as a companion animal remains secure.

 Needlefish